PROJECTS

 Project 5:

 Focus: We have identified that mutations of fibrillin-1, a repository for latent TGFβ, are associated with characteristics of human primary open angle glaucoma (POAG).
-Our ongoing work aims to decifer the mechanisms by which fibrillin-1 increases access of recipient cell to active pools of TGFβ-2 in this disease context.
+Our ongoing work aims to decifer the mechanisms by which fibrillin-1 cooperates with retinoic acid 14 to increase access of recipient cell to active pools of TGFβ-2 in disease contexts.

-Relevant publication: Ko et al. 2022 Scientific Reports
+Relevant publication: Ko et al. 2022 Scientific Reports, Tan et al. 2024 Scientific Reports

 Collaborators: James C. Tan